-NRS 637B.175 Fees.

-1. The Board shall charge and collect only the following fees whose amounts must be determined by the Board, but may not exceed:

-Application fee

-License fee NRS 637B.175

-Fee for the renewal of a license Fee Caps - No changes

-Reinstatement fee recommended as

-Examination fee 2025 BDR will include

-Fee for converting to a different type of license50 increase in caps.

-Fee for each additional license or endorsement50

-Fee for obtaining license information

-NAC 637B.030 Schedule of fees.
-(NRS 637B.132, 637B.175)

-Fee for a temporary license NAC 637B.030 Any recommended change should be to NAC.
-Other NV Boards that license Assistants charge less, though this Board has historically not charged less for HAS Apprentices. ----------------------------- ---
+A. NRS 637B.175 Fees.
+The Board shall charge and collect only the following fees whose amounts must be determined by the Board, but may not exceed: Application fee NRS 637B.175 Fee Caps - No changes Fee for the renewal of a license March 2024: Reviewed - no Reinstatement fee change. recommended as Examination fee Board is pursuing identified 2025 BDR will include Fee for converting to a different type of license revisions in 2025 BDR. increase in caps.
+Fee for each additional license [or endorsement] Fee for obtaining license information The Board will charge and collect the following fees: Application fee Fee for a standard license or provisional license Fee for a temporary license March 2024: Reviewed - no NAC 637B.030 Fee for a limited license change.
+Any recommended chang should be to NAC.
+Other I Fee for renewal of a standard license or provisional license Board adopted these revisions Boards that license Fee for renewal of an inactive or temporary license in LCB File R108-23 following Assistants charge less, Reinstatement fee for a standard license or provisional license expired 30 days or more 100 Public Hearing on 4/25/2024. though this Board has Reinstatement fee for a standard license or provisional license expired less than 30 days 75 Awaiting hearing by Legislative historically not charged le Examination fee Commission. for HAS Apprentices.
+Fee for converting to a different type of license Fee for each additional license or endorsement Fee for obtaining license information